-Get that mic set up and press record because it's time to hire some podcast studios!
-Whether you’re looking for a small studio to record a podcast with your friends, or need a venue for an ambitious new project, London is a fantastic place for hiring a studio.
-With great accessibility, as well as a wide range of prices and studio sizes, you will definitely find a studio that suits your podcast best.
-Start browsing the best studios on our platform today, and you’ll be creating your dream show in no time!
+Get that mic set up and press record because it's time to hire some podcast studios in London!
+Whether you’re looking for a small studio to record a podcast with your friends, or need a creative space for an ambitious new project, London is a fantastic place for that.
+With great recording equipment, as well as a wide range of prices and space sizes, you will definitely find a studio that suits your podcast best.
+Start browsing the best options on our platform today, from professional studios in Central London to cheap podcast rooms in North London, and you’ll be creating your dream show in no time!

 1 of 22

 Take your search for a podcast studio to the city streets!
-London is a favourite for podcast makers as it offers an exciting range of studios all across both the city centre and Greater London.
-Search among our amazing list of recording studios with podcast packages and dedicated podcast studios, then decide where you want to book your hire and start planning your podcast today.
+London is a favourite for podcast makers as it offers an exciting range of venues all across both the city centre and the entire Greater London.
+Search among our amazing list of recording studios for podcasts, then decide where you want to book your location and start planning your big project today.

-Hiring a podcast studio for your podcast has many potential advantages over trying to record it on your own.
-It is very likely that you won’t have the equipment necessary for achieving that high quality sound at your home.
-And while you can buy some microphones and set up a home studio, a dedicated studio for podcasts is still a great option.
-Hiring a podcast studio will enable you to learn if you actually enjoy recording podcasts, without any need to invest in a bunch of studio equipment.
-Setup time is also a thing to consider - when you hire a podcast studio, everything will be ready to go, all you need to worry about is writing the script and inviting guests.
+Hiring a professional podcast studio has many potential advantages over trying to record it at home.
+It is very likely that you won’t have the equipment necessary for achieving that high quality sound without huge spendings and a lot of effort.
+And while you can buy some microphones and set up a simple home studio, picking a dedicated venue is often the more cost-effective and promising choice.
+Podcast studio hire in London will enable you to learn if you actually enjoy recording podcasts and try your hand at it without any need to invest in a bunch of studio equipment.
+Setup time is also a thing to consider - when you hire a space, everything will be ready to go, all you need to worry about is writing the script, inviting the guests, and delivering your lines!

 Plan.
 Once you have hired a podcast studio, start by creating either an outline or a list of bullet points that you want to talk about during your podcast.
 It’s very important that you never run out of things to talk about while recording.
 Your goal is to have between 20 and 40 minutes worth of material, as that timeframe is considered the best for podcasts.
 While you can talk about pretty much anything, it’s good to have a consistent theme to your podcasts if you want to build an audience.
-Schedule a meeting with your co-hosts and guests and make sure your podcast studio is hired for the same time.
+Schedule a meeting with your co-hosts and guests and make sure you arrange your London podcast studio rental for an appropriate amount of time.

 Record.
 If this is your first time doing a podcast, the most important thing to remember is to have patience.
 If you are feeling pressured to get it right on your first try, you are setting yourself up for stress.
 After you make sure your studio equipment is working properly and everyone is seated, it’s time to press ‘record’.
+It might feel overwhelming finally sitting in that podcast recording booth for the first time, but you’ve got this!
 At the start, you should introduce yourself, your guests, and inform the audience on the subject you’re going to be discussing.
-Then you can start going through the notes you made earlier as you discuss subjects and interact with those recording with you.
-Towards the end, it’s a good idea to summarize what you spoke about and ask the listeners to subscribe to your channel for further episodes.
+Then you can start going through the notes you made earlier as you discuss subjects and interact with your co-hosts and guests..
+Towards the end, it’s a good idea to summarise what you spoke about and ask the listeners to subscribe to your channel for further episodes.

-Publish.
-After you get the audio files from your studio, your podcast can be uploaded to many different platforms.
-While dedicated podcast hosting platforms such as Buzzsprout or Podbean are definitely an option, you can also easily upload your podcast to your social media pages for your friends and family to check out.
+Edit and publish.
+After you get the audio files from your studio, you can use professional post-production services or edit the recordings by yourself.
+Once that’s done, your podcast can be uploaded to many different platforms!
+While dedicated podcast hosting platforms such as Buzzsprout, Spotify, or Podbean are definitely an option, you can also easily upload your podcast to your social media pages for your friends and family to check out.

-For a short-term hire, expect prices to start around £25 per hour and reach as high as £50.
+For a short-term podcast space hire, expect prices to start around £25 per hour and reach as high as £50.
 A four-hour half-day hire will start at £400 (£600 on the weekend) and a full day at £800.
-Hire packages including production and post-production options are also available, starting at around £150 per hour.
+Podcasting packages including production and post-production options are also available, starting at around £150 per hour.
 If you wish to hire an audio engineer to assist with your production, expect to pay around £50 per hour.
-(Based on Tagvenue.com data.)
+(All data from Tagvenue.)

 Podcast studios are located all across the city.
-On the North Bank, studios are available in Soho, Wimbledon, Tower Hamlets or around Shoreditch.
-Outside the Inner Ring Road, check out the studios around Kings Cross to the east.
+On the North Bank, fantastic studios are available in Soho, Wimbledon, Tower Hamlets and around the vibrant Shoreditch.
+Outside the Inner Ring Road, check out the spaces around Kings Cross to the east.
 You will find more options around Bow Street Station, and Lower Clapton.
-Further afield, more options are available near Hackney and Tottenham.
+Further afield, top podcast rooms are available near Hackney and Tottenham.
 On the South Bank, check out studios around London Bridge, Clapwick and Peckham.

 When looking for podcast studios, it can be a good idea to stop by and look at the space.
 Check out the recording area and see if it is large enough for your needs.
 It should include a seating area and a set of studio mics on special stands or arms.
-The walls will have soundproof panelling and/or foam blocks.
-There will be a mixer and audio interface for effects or perhaps an all-in-one board such as a Rodecaster.
-If you want to add a video element to your podcast, many studios will offer extra equipment for flat hire.
+Ideally, the walls will have soundproof panelling and/or foam blocks.
+There should be a mixer and audio interface for effects or perhaps an all-in-one board such as a Rodecaster.
+If you want to add a video element to your podcast, many studios will offer extra equipment such as cameras and lighting.
 If you are unfamiliar with the recording process, most studios offer an audio engineer for a fee who can help with the kit.
-Some studios will even provide post-production services.
+Some studios will even provide post-production services!

 Found an amazing venue within 10 minutes of looking!
 Really happy :)